Skip to content

 Magic Transit and anti-replay protection

-Engineers did not design IPsec anti-replay protection for such a distributed scenario - they designed the protection scheme for a single sender and single receiver.
-For a single sender, keeping track of the sequence number is trivial, and the sender stores the sequence number in memory and increments it for every packet sent.
 If you enable replay protection for Magic Transit IPsec tunnels, Cloudflare routes packets for a single tunnel to one server that keeps track of the sequence number.
-This means the replay protection mechanism will work correctly, but you lose the benefits of automatically distributing traffic across Cloudflare's global servers.
-It also only works in one direction (Cloudflare to customer network) - Cloudflare will not route packets from the customer network to Cloudflare to a single server, and will not apply replay protection.
+The replay protection mechanism works correctly in this mode, but you lose the benefit of distributing traffic across Cloudflare's global servers.
+It also only applies in one direction (Cloudflare to customer network) — Cloudflare does not route packets from the customer network to a single server and does not apply replay protection in that direction.

 Additional considerations